systechafrica/NASSIT-Documentation/README.md

 **6.**	Reporting and Business Intelligence

 The system provides a flexible, extensible architecture and tools designed to accommodate the one-size-does-not-fit-all landscape of today’s retirement programs.
-FundMaster Xe is a proven solution that has gone through a process of complete re-engineering based on customer feedback to keep current with the industry needs.
+FundMaster Xc is a proven solution that has gone through a process of complete re-engineering based on customer feedback to keep current with the industry needs.

 ## The Module Concept